PhillzR/Miniproject/README.md

 * Objects to vacuum
 * GUI to see vacuumed objects
 * Visual effect (shadergraph shader) to show where the objects should be placed
-* Enemy: Odie that follows the player around and is occasionally annoying by walking into you

 ### Project Parts:
 **Scripts:**